baali/SoFee/README.md

-# Tweet_De_Feed
+# [So]cialmeida [Fee]d
-Get RSS feed of people you follow on twitter
+Get RSS feed of from contacts you follow on different social media platforms.
+At the moment we are working on Twitter.

 ## Setup dev environment